-4. Question: How do I protect the stroller when flying?
+2. Question: How do I protect the stroller while flying?

 Answer: Cover your stroller with a dedicated stroller cover or a padded bag to protect it from the soil and other superficial damage like the broken frame or torn padding.
-If you found at the airport without a stroller bag then most of the airlines will offer a heavy-duty plastic bag to use as a protecting cover.
+If you arrived at the airport without a stroller bag, then most of the airlines will offer a heavy-duty plastic bag to use as a protecting cover.

 3. Question: Does a stroller get damaged on a plane?

 Answer: Yes, it can happen.
-Sadly it is true that strollers can get damaged during travel on the plane.
 For this reason, we suggest, just pack your stroller well to protect it from any unwanted damage while traveling on the plane.

 4. Question: Can I check my stroller at the gate?

 Answer: Yes, definitely you can.
-If your stroller is small enough in size then you can consider it just an additional piece of luggage.
+If your stroller is small in size, then you can consider it just an additional piece of luggage.

 5. Question: Do the airlines take responsibility for the damaged stroller?

 Answer: Some airlines do it but not always the case.
 Actually, it depends on the respective airline’s regulations.
-That is why we highly recommend you to check your airline’s policies regarding carrying a stroller before booking your flight.
+We highly recommend you to check your airline’s policies regarding carrying a stroller before booking your flight.
 You need to be careful to protect your stroller, especially if it is expensive.

-9. Question: What size stroller should I take on the plane?
+6. Question: which size stroller should I take on the plane?

 Answer: Many airplanes have some restrictions on the size and weight of the stroller, you should check their stroller policies against before you make your booking.
 As an example of what kind of conditions that airlines can impose on carrying stroller, we have mentioned the American Airlines Stroller Policy above.
 Please check it.